SublimeIbanez/dekor/README.md

 # Dekor

-Simple to use general character and styling library for Rust.
+Simple to use general character and styling library for Rust, designed to enhance console output with various text styles and UTF-8 characters.

 ## Features
-- **Ease of Use**: Apply multiple text styles with a single macro call
+- **Ease of Use**: Apply multiple text styles with a single macro call or function.
-- **Safety**: Compile-time checks prevent the use of invalid style names
+- **Safety**: Macro compile-time checks prevent the use of invalid style names.
-- `style!()` macro which can be used to:
+- **Flexible Styling:**: The `style!()` macro supports.
-  - Generate a styled string for console output using `ansi` codes
+  - Generating styled strings for console output using `ANSI` codes.
-  - Colors the text forground and background depending on passed parameters
+  - Coloring text foreground and background.
-  - Can **bold**, <u>underline</u>(Markdown doesn't do underlined), and *italicize* the text as desired and in any combination
+  - Applying **bold**, <u>underline</u>(Markdown doesn't do underlined), and *italicize* the text in any combination
+- **RGB Color Support**: Apply custom text colors using RGB values.
-- `Utf8` enum contains various UTF-8 characters
+- **Comprehensive Character Set**: The `Utf8` enum provides various UTF-8 characters
-  - Intention is to complete the list of characters - this will be accomplished over time
+  - Intention is to complete the list of characters over time
   - Character list source: <https://www.fileformat.info/info/charset/UTF-8/list.htm>
   - Implements `Display` and has the function `.repeat(n)` where `n` is `usize`